 What's similar in these three examples?

-- The business developer introduces themselves and provides a brief overview of their firm (one sentence, not a 20-second elevator pitch).
+- The business developer introduces themselves and provides a brief overview of their company (one sentence, not a 20-second elevator pitch).

 - There is a simple, non-threatening call to action.
-You are not going to sell your services on the first call, but you might schedule a 10-, 20-, or 30-minute teleconference in which you share your valuable insights.
+You are not going to make a sale on the first call, but you might schedule a 10-, 20-, or 30-minute teleconference in which you share your valuable insights.
 This will also help position you as an expert and thought leader in your field.

 - The business developer closes with asking the prospect to look at a specific time on their calendar.
 This turns the question from being one of yes/no to being one of when.